ArrowM/Queue-Bot/README.md

 ## How to use
 **Privileged users are the server owner, administrators, and users with any of the following roles: `mod`, `moderator`, `admin`, `administrator`.**
-1. **Create a queue.** *Privileged users* can create queues with `!q {channel name}` where `{channel name}` is the name of one of the server's text or voice channels.
-For example `!q Waiting Room` turns the Waiting Room voice channel into a queue.
+1. **Create a Queue.** *Privileged users* can create queues with `!q {channel name}` where `{channel name}` is the name of a text or voice channels.
+For example, `!q Waiting Room` turns the Waiting Room voice channel into a queue.
-2. **Have users join the queue.** Any user can join text queues by clicking on the queue reaction or by using `!j {channel name}`.
+2. **Join a Queue.** Any user can join text queues by clicking the queue reaction or with `!j {channel name}`.
 Any user can join voice queues by joining the matching voice channel.
+3. **Pull Users From a Queue.**
-3. **Pull users from a queue.** *Privileged users* can be pulled from a text queue using `!n {channel name}`.
-Pulling users from voice queues requires 2 steps -
+	**TEXT**: *Privileged* users can be pulled from a text queue with `!n {queue name}`.
-	First, use `!s {channel name}` to make the bot join the voice channel.
+    **VOICE**: 1. `!s {queue name}` makes the bot join the voice channel.
+2. Move the bot to a new channel to set a "target".
-	Second, drag the bot to the desired location and it will swap with the next person in a queue.
-	For example I create a queue using `!q Waiting Room`, then use `!s Waiting Room`, then I drag the bot to an `Among Us` voice channel when the next spot opens up.
+    If the target channel has a user limit, (`!limit {queue name} {#}`), the bot will automatically move people from the queue to keep the target channel full.
+You can disconnect the bot from the voice channel.
+	If the target channel doesnt't have a user limit, you can move the bot to the target channel whenever you want to pull people from the queue (the bot will swap with them).
+You can customize how many people the bot will pull each time using `!pullnum {queue name} {#}`.
-4. **Customization.** *Privileged users* can customize things like the bot's command prefix, message color, messaging mode, and how long people can leave a queue without losing their spot.
-Use `!h` to see a full list of commands and customization options.
+4. **Customization.** *Privileged* users can customize the command prefix, message color, messaging mode, and how long people can leave a queue without losing their spot with the commands below.There are also additional commands to do things like shuffling and clearing queues.

 ## Commands
 Note: If you only have 1 queue, you can skip the channel name argument.